kunpengcompute/devkitdemo/Development_framework/dpak-sdk/examples/Virtualization_dpak/README_en.md

 6. Password-free connections between the controller node and the storage node and compute nodes are configured.

+7. If local compilation is involved in the process of configuring the target server, configure password-free login for the local host and the controller node.

 ## Usage Guidance

 1. Obtain the code.